lsst-sitcom/sitcomtn-037/index.rst

 -------------------------

 Most of the envisioned FAFF functionality requires data products based on both observatory events and/or telemetry as well as camera images to be available for immediate use at the summit in order to display this information and thereby inform nighttime operations.
-While developing use cases, we recorded the applicable input data products and associated timescales for their use, and then compiled these into a consolidated list to better understand the set of required generation mechanisms.
+While developing use cases, we recorded the applicable input data products and associated timescales for their use, and then compiled these into a consolidated list to better understand the set of required data processing, analysis, artifact creation and handling mechanisms.

 We find that multiple FAFF use cases require a `Rapid Analysis <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_ capability that includes automated SFP of camera images through instrument signature removal and source detection on the 30-60 second timescale to enable the creation of various data quality metrics and data visualizations.
 The Confluence page linked above describes the needed data products and timescales for their creation, as requested in `charge`_  question 2.